Belize | Exploring Rainforest, Reefs, and Ruins

 Day 8

-Today, have breakfast and a second snorkeling excursion.
-This afternoon free time to enjoy the beach.
-Farewell dinner and drumming by locals at the resort.
+Set out on a second snorkeling excursion today, with free time this afternoon to enjoy the beach.
+Gather for a farewell dinner and a drumming performance at the resort this evening.

 Breakfast-Lunch-Dinner included